opengeospatial/HY_Features/section_7.md

 | Dependency | [/iso/19107/...](https://inspire-twg.jrc.it/svn/iso) |
 | Requirement	| [/req/hy_abstract/hydrocomplex/catchmentboundary.shape](/req/hy_abstract/hydrocomplex/catchmentboundary.shape)

-##### 7.4.2.1	Outfall Realisation
+##### 7.4.2.7	Outfall Realisation (former reference location)
-The HY_OutfallRealisation type (Figure 23) conceptualizes the idea of an arbitrary feature of interest that may be considered as outfall.
+The HY_OutfallRealisation type (Figure ) conceptualizes the idea of an arbitrary feature of interest that may be considered as outfall.
 Any location within a hydro(sphere) complex may realise the logical outfall, specifically as a permanent, stable reference location fixed or referenced by coordinates; outfall realisation may be represented by any geometric object, incl. a single point.

 ![Figure : Outfall realisation (UML class diagram)](figs/fig.png) Figure : Outfall realisation (UML class diagram)